JohnNON/ImgBB/README.md

 # ImgBB

-ImgBB is an ImgBB api tool.
+ImgBB is an ImgBB api client.

 Installation